saran2108/sssports/app/code/Sssports/Affiliatemembers/README.md

 This module is a Affiliate members implementation for Magento2 allowing you to create affiliates members.

-# install extension using COMMAND LINE
+# Install extension using COMMAND LINE

 Step 1: Download the extension